rbowsley/lamplighthelp/source/20-2-4_Setting_up_or_editing_an_attendance-based_charge_rule.markdown

 ![Attendance-based Charge Rule](20.2.4b.png)

 - When you have finished, click 'save' in the bottom-right hand corner.
-You will be taken back to the charging menu, and you'll see your new rule in the 'charge rules' section.
+You will be taken back to the charge settings menu, and you'll see your new rule in the 'charge rules' section.

 In general you are likely to want to combine both attendance roles and types: see section [20.2.5  Setting Up an Attendance/Role Based Charge Rule](/help/index/p/20.2.5) for more information.